The Ref: Production

 Richard LaGravenese co-wrote the film with his sister-in-law Marie Weiss.
 It was inspired by their families.
-For example, the dinner scene: "Both Marie and I are Italian Catholics who married into Jewish families, so we do have those big holiday dinners," LaGravenese said.
+LaGravenese said, "Both Marie and I are Italian Catholics who married into Jewish families, so we do have those big holiday dinners."
 Weiss began writing the script in 1989 after she and her husband moved from New York to California.
 Inspiration came from an argument she had with him and she thought, "Wouldn't it be great if there were a third party to step in and referee?"
 She wrote several drafts and consulted with LaGravenese in 1991 and they took it to Disney.
 The studio approved the project within 20 minutes.
 LaGravenese spent a year revising the script until he finally got "tired of doing rewrites for executives."

-After Ted Demme directed comedian Denis Leary in No Cure for Cancer, a stand-up comedy special for Showtime, they got the script for The Ref and decided to do it.
+The script was then put aside until director Ted Demme and comedian Denis Leary came across it.
+Demme had directed Leary in No Cure for Cancer, a stand-up comedy special for Showtime.
 The studio cast Leary based on the sarcastic funny-man persona he cultivated in MTV spots that Demme directed.
 Leary joined the project as part of a three-picture deal with Disney.
 Their involvement motivated LaGravenese to come back to the project.
 Executive producer Don Simpson described the overall tone of The Ref as "biting and sarcastic.
 Just my nature."

-After test audiences responded poorly to the film's original ending—Gus turned himself in to show Jesse that a life of crime leads nowhere quickly—a new ending was shot in January 1994.
+After test audiences responded poorly to the film's original ending—Gus turns himself in to show Jesse that a life of crime leads nowhere quickly—a new ending was shot in January 1994.

 Reception

+Box office

+The film opened on March 11, 1994, with its widest release in 861 theaters.
+Its total gross at the domestic box office was only $11,439,193, after coming in at #4 opening weekend, behind Guarding Tess, Lightning Jack and Ace Ventura: Pet Detective.

-The Ref did not perform as well at the box office as Leary would have liked, and he blamed the studio's method of marketing it: "They did me like the MTV guy.
-And they shortchanged what the movie was all about."
-The film grossed a total of only $11,439,193 at the domestic box office, after coming in at #4 opening weekend, behind Guarding Tess, Lightning Jack and Ace Ventura: Pet Detective.
-Leary made fun of himself in a humorous article written for a 1994 issue of Playboy where he pretends to interview Pope John Paul II: Leary asks the Pope if he has seen The Ref, and the Pope responds that he was told it was very vulgar, as evident by its unpopularity.
+Leary blamed the film's poor box office performance on the studio's method of marketing, as they released the film in early spring rather than the holiday season and also chose to center his MTV-style persona in trailers and TV spots.
+"They did me like the MTV guy.
+And they shortchanged what the movie was all about," he said.
+Leary made fun of himself in a humorous article written for a 1995 issue of Playboy where he pretends to interview Pope John Paul II.
+Leary asks the Pope if he has seen The Ref, and the Pope responds that he was told it was very vulgar, as evident by its unpopularity.

-On Rotten Tomatoes the film has a "Certified Fresh" approval rating of 73% based on reviews from 55 critics, with an average rating of 6.5/10.
-The site's consensus is: "Undeniably uneven and too dark for some, The Ref nonetheless boasts strong turns from Denis Leary, Judy Davis, and Kevin Spacey, as well as a sharply funny script."